 Your website exists to serve the needs of your visitors, and if it isn’t doing this, then it isn’t performing.
 A bad user experience drives visitors away.
-An excellent way to identify if your website is providing a good user experience is to think about what your key goals are on the site.
-It might be that you want users to download your eBook, complete a form, purchase your products or complete an enquiry form.
+An excellent way to identify if your website provides a good user experience is to think about your key goals on the site.
+For example, it might be that you want users to download your eBook, complete a form, purchase your products or complete an enquiry form.
 Whatever it is, your users should find it as part of their journey.
 Use Google Analytics to set up goals for your website, and keep an eye on how often these are triggered.
 You can also use the Analytics Behaviour Tool dashboard to see where users are dropping off in your journey (not reaching your goals), and this will help you identify which areas might need UX attention on your site.

 Find out more about the importance of user experience in design.

-Now that you understand the potential pain points that could be affecting your website, we suggest having a deeper dive and identifying which ones directly impact your site.
-Armed with this information, you can approach your new website build with SMART (Specific, Measurable, Achievable, Realistic, Time-bound) objectives in mind to ensure your agency knows what you’re looking to achieve and what your current performance issues are so that they can advise appropriately.
+Now that you understand the potential pain points affecting your website, we suggest having a deeper dive and identifying which ones directly impact your site.
+Then, armed with this information, you can approach your new website build with SMART (Specific, Measurable, Achievable, Realistic, Time-bound) objectives in mind to ensure your agency knows what you’re looking to achieve and what your current performance issues are so that they can advise appropriately.